bonkalol/WALL-E/README.md

 If u are using windows, and you can't install dependencies using <code>npm install</code>, you should install all dependencies by yourself, like <code>npm install gulp@~3.8.9</code> ...
 Or u can copy and paste in your terminal all npm installs from <a href="https://gist.github.com/bonkalol/aa89e4cfa3ed64ba7de3">this</a> gist.

-Gulp not watching empty folders. that's not my fault, this problem are still actual.
-Gulp watch <a href="https://github.com/floatdrop/gulp-watch/issues/56">issue 56</a>.

 ## Ru

 <a href="https://github.com/bonkalol/QSTemplate">Grunt</a> или <a href="https://github.com/bonkalol/QSTemplate-gulp">Gulp</a> версия